A tutorial on learning from preferences and choices with Gaussian Processes: Accounting for the limit of discernibility

 where $\mathbf{1}_{d}$ is the unit-vector of dimension $d$, $W_a \in \mathbb{R}^{m_a \times r},~W_b \in \mathbb{R}^{2m_b \times r}$ are matrices representing the linear constraints.
 By defining $W=[-W_a^\top,W_b^\top]^\top$, $\mathbf{c}=[-\mathbf{1}_{m_a}^\top,\mathbf{1}_{2m_b}^\top]^\top$, $u'(\cdot)=\frac{u(\cdot)}{\delta}$ and assuming a GP prior $p(u') = \mathrm{GP}(u';0,k_{\boldsymbol{\theta}})$, the predictive posterior for $u'(X^*)$ given the test-points $X^*=[\bx_1,\dots,\bx_p]$ is

-with $p(u'(X^*)|u'(X))$ as in \eqref{eq:prediGP}. \end{MethodB} \end{SnugshadeB} After rescaling $u'(\cdot)=\frac{u(\cdot)}{\delta}$, the only parameters in the model are the hyperparameters $\boldsymbol{\theta}$ in the kernel function.
+with $p(u'(X^*)|u'(X))$ is defined in Proposition \eqref{eq:prepost}.
+Inference is carried out according to Algorithm \ref{alg:1}, where the Laplace's approximation is used in A2 and MCMC (lin-ess) in A3. \end{MethodB} \end{SnugshadeB} After rescaling $u'(\cdot)=\frac{u(\cdot)}{\delta}$, the only parameters in the model are the hyperparameters $\boldsymbol{\theta}$ in the kernel function.
 The scale (variance) parameter $\sigma_k^2$ in \eqref{eq:RBF} is weakly identifiable in this case, because the inequality $|u'(\bx_{i})-u'(\bx_{j})|\leq 1$ determines the level of discernibility.
 The hyperparameters $\boldsymbol{\theta}$ can be selected by maximising the \textit{marginal likelihood} using the same approach described in Section \ref{sec:consistent}.
 The computation of posterior and predictive posterior inferences can again be performed via sampling using \textit{lin-ess}.

 \begin{example} We consider the home-temperature example, whose true utility function is shown in Figure \ref{fig:hometemp1}.
 We assume that two temperatures ${\bf x}_i,{\bf x}_j$ are indiscernible by Alice whenever $|u({\bf x}_i)-u({\bf x}_j)|\leq 0.025$.
 In order to infer Alice's utility function, we consider the set of temperatures (objects) $\mathcal{X}=\{10,11,12,\dots,25\}$ and asks her preferences for $19$ pairs of temperatures.
 This results in the datasets: